USEPA/BMDS/docs/source/installation.md

 :::{admonition} Which terminal should I use?
 :class: info

-If you installed Anaconda or one or other `conda` applications, you can start a terminal from your start menu with that environment active.
+On Windows:
+* If you installed Anaconda or other applications which have a `conda` command (e.g., Miniconda, Miniforge, etc.), in the Start Menu, search for the Anaconda Prompt - it may be called something like "Anaconda prompt" or "Miniconda prompt".

-If you installed Python directly on Windows, use Windows Terminal (it should be built-in to recent Windows versions).
-The terminal allows you to run different shells; use the "Command Prompt" instead of "Powershell".
+* If you installed Python from python.org, in the Start menu search for and run the "Command Prompt".
+Make sure to use the "Command Prompt" instead of "Powershell".

+On Mac/Linux:
-If you installed Python directly on a Mac, you can use the built-in Terminal, or any other application you're comfortable with.
+* You can use the built-in Terminal, or any other application you're comfortable with.
 :::

 In the terminal, confirm that Python is available: